Cornell-MAE-UG/spring-2025-portfolio-josephkunken/_projects/2025-Crutch-Buddy.md

 image: "/assets/images/Crutch Buddy.png"
 ---

-For my Introduction to Mechanical Design class during the Spring of 2025, I worked within a group of 5 other members to design and create our own product: Crutch Buddy.

-The product aims to meet the needs of those who require the use of crutches during school or work activities.
-Normally when sitting down with crutches, the user must lay their crutches against a table or wall, potentially in a precarious position or far away from the user.
-To resolve this discomfort, our product serves as a method to secure crutches to a table with minimal effort.

-The design process included target audience interviews and extensive prototyping.
-This project involved the use of Autodesk Fusion360 to model and design components of the product.
+In a team of six, I collaborated to design and develop Crutch Buddy, an assistive device aimed at improving the everyday comfort and convenience of crutch users in school and work environments.

+Problem:
+Crutch users often face the challenge of safely storing their crutches when seated.
+Typically, crutches are leaned against tables or walls, which can be unstable or place the crutches out of reach.

+Solution:
+Our product securely attaches crutches to tables with minimal effort, providing a stable and accessible resting place that enhances user comfort and safety.

+Design Process:

+- Conducted interviews with target users to identify needs and pain points
+- Iteratively prototyped the device using Autodesk Fusion360 for 3D modeling
-Manufacturing involved buying materials including a rubber sheet and extension springs from McMaster-Carr, as well as 3D printing the main components of our design.
+- Selected materials such as rubber sheets and extension springs sourced from McMaster-Carr
+- Manufactured main components through 3D printing

+Outcome:
+The final design balances functionality, ease of use, and manufacturability, with a detailed final report documenting the process and results.

 [Access the Final Report]({{ "/assets/Crutch Buddy Final Report.pdf" | relative_url }}) in PDF format.